nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/migration/migration-cra.md

 Replace `/path/to/cra-app` with the actual path to your CRA app on your machine.

-### 4. Add CRA commands to workspace.json
+### 4. Add CRA commands to project.json

-Run the following terminal commands to set up the CRA commands in `workspace.json`. `cwd` specifies the directory the command should be executed from and `outputs` lets Nx know which files are modified when the command is executed.
+Run the following terminal commands to set up the CRA commands in your application's `project.json`. `cwd` specifies the directory the command should be executed from and `outputs` lets Nx know which files are modified when the command is executed.

 ```bash
 nx g @nrwl/workspace:run-commands serve \